Generalization error of min-norm interpolators in transfer learning: Discussion and Future Directions

+Our proof of Theorem \ref{thm:universality} (detailed in Appendix \appendixref{sec:proof:universality}{G}) uses a Lindeberg replacement argument at the level of the full risk decomposition.
+We replace entries of the whitened design matrices $\bZ^{(k)}$ by their Gaussian counterparts and show that the distribution of each risk component is asymptotically unchanged, as $n,p \to \infty$.
+The nontrivial point is that the risk components are not smooth bounded functions of the data uniformly in the ridgeless regime, as many applications of Lindeberg replacement arguments often assume.
+Rather, they contain resolvents whose operator norms grow as $\lambda \downarrow 0$; additionally, as with the proofs of Theorems \ref{thm:model_shift} and \ref{thm:design_shift}, the analysis is complicated by the interactions between source-only, target-only, and pooled covariance terms.

+Therefore, we first demonstrate universality of the risk of the ridge estimator $\hat \bbeta_\lambda$ for a fixed $\lambda > 0$.
+Using both the Sherman-Morrison formula and Taylor expansions, we reduce the replacement error to bounds on the derivatives of resolvent-based functionals.
+These bounds must be sharp enough to be summed over all replaced elements and must retain the explicit dependence on $\lambda$.
+Therefore, both our Taylor expansions and the subsequent derivative bounds must be carefully executed to maintain sufficient control over the error.
+Once we have controlled the replacement error for a given $\lambda > 0$, we take the limit $\lambda \downarrow 0$ to establish universality of the risk of the interpolator $\hat \bbeta$.

-\section{Discussion and Future directions}
+\section{Discussion and Future Directions}

 In this paper, we characterize the generalization error of the pooled min-$\ell_2$-norm interpolator under overparametrization and distribution shift.
 Our study underscores how the degree of model shift or covariate shift influences the risk associated with the interpolator.
 Mathematically, we derive a novel anisotropic local law, which may be of independent interest in random matrix theory.
-We conclude by identifying several avenues for future research and discussing some limitations of our current findings: \begin{enumerate} \item[(i)]\textbf{Expanding to Multiple Datasets:} In Section \ref{sec:multiple}, we established the risk of the pooled min-$\ell_2$-norm interpolator with multiple source data under model shift.
-Extending our results under covariate shift to the case of multiple source data is equally important.
+We conclude by identifying several avenues for future research and discussing some limitations of our current findings: \begin{enumerate} \item[(i)]\textbf{Expanding to Multiple Datasets:} In Appendix \appendixref{sec:multiple}{B}, we establish the risk of the pooled min-$\ell_2$-norm interpolator with multiple source datasets under model shift.
+Extending our results under covariate shift to the case of multiple source datasets is equally important.
 We anticipate that this would be feasible by extending our approach to incorporate more general anisotropic local laws.
 However, we defer this study to future work in the interest of space.

-\item[(ii)] \textbf{Generalizing Assumptions and Combined Shift:} For our model shift results in Section \ref{sec:model_shift}, we imposed an isotropic Gaussian assumption on the covariate distribution.
-Extending this to cover anisotropic cases would be important.
-This would require significant new ideas for handling products of random matrices that are not necessarily asymptotically free.
-We expect such extensions may also enable understanding the pooled min-$\ell_2$-norm interpolator under simultaneous model and covariate shift, which is common in real-life transfer learning settings and is partially explored in \cite{yang2020analysis} for underparametrized regime.